joshterrill/hacked.codes/content/blog/2026/spelunking-through-apple-models-safetynet/index.md

       "n" : 1,
 ```

-The weights file is not in the same format as the net and shape file, we'll come back to it later after we analyze the net and shape files for SceneNetv5.
+Before extracting the details from the weights files, we can run the same process on the SceneNetv5 model to see what it looks like.

 ```bash command
 dd if=/System/Library/PrivateFrameworks/CoreSceneUnderstanding.framework/Versions/A/Resources/scenenet_v5_model/SceneNet_v5.13.0_8wiqmpbbig_fe1.3_sc3.3_sa2.4_ae2.4_so2.4_od1.5_fp1.5_en0.2/SceneNet_v5.13.0_8wiqmpbbig_fe1.3_sc3.3_sa2.4_ae2.4_so2.4_od1.5_fp1.5_en0.2.espresso.shape bs=1 skip=28 2>/dev/null | lzfse -decode -o scenenet.espresso.shape.json